anushanirudh/Sales-Prediction-System/README.md

 ## Overview
 ```
-The Sales Prediction System is a Machine Learning-based application that helps
+The Sales Prediction System is a Machine Learning-based application that helps shopkeepers forecast
-shopkeepers forecast future product demand using historical sales data.
-The system predicts the quantity required for the upcoming month and provides
+future product demand using historical sales data.The system predicts the quantity required for the
-profit-based recommendations to support inventory planning and decision-making.
+upcoming month and providesprofit-based recommendations to support inventory planning and decision-making.
 ```

 ## Problem Statement